tsurdilo/my-temporal-dockercompose/README.md

 It includes both disk and in-memory modes via SQLite.

 At the time of writing there is no official Temporalite image on dockerhub but you can easily build it yourself.
+Also at time of writing Temporalite does not expose server metrics.

 ### Building Temporalite image